-If you love low carb muffins I’m sure you’ll love these Low-Carb Lemon Blueberry Blender Muffins and these Almond Flour Cranberry Muffins.
+If you love low-carb muffins, I’m sure you’ll love these Low-Carb Lemon Blueberry Blender Muffins and these Almond Flour Cranberry Muffins.

-· They’re moist, chocolatey, delicious and super easy to make.
+· They’re moist, chocolatey, delicious, and super easy to make.

 · All the ingredients you probably already have on hand.

-More Muffins Recipes to Try:
+More Muffin Recipes to Try:

 - Almond Flour Cranberry Muffins